Aryan-1241/Dice-Game/README.md

 # Dice-Game
-Made a game of dice for 2 players .
+Made a dice game for 2 players .
 It uses HTML,CSS,Javascript.